apecloud/kubeblocks/docs/api_docs/kubeblocks-for-elasticsearch/manage-elasticsearch.md

 ## Scaling

-Scaling function for vector databases is also supported.

 ### Scale horizontally

 Horizontal scaling changes the amount of pods.
 For example, you can scale out replicas from three to five.